MAP Peer Review Travel Policy

 The hosting museum has the option of directly paying a vendor for the peer reviewer’s expenses (e.g., having the hotel or airfare directly billed to the museum) but should not directly reimburse the reviewer.
 All reimbursements to the peer reviewer must be requested from, and issued by, the Alliance.
 Again, these details should be discussed between the museum and the peer reviewer as part of the travel planning.

 The Alliance does not reimburse on a per diem basis.
 Only itemized expenses will be reimbursed.
 Exceptions will be made to this policy only for incidental cash transactions under $15 in situations where receipts are not traditionally provided (e.g., vending machines, tips, subway fares, in-flight food purchase, etc.).
+The Alliance will not reimburse any meal and incidental expenses in excess of the GSA per diem for the destination city (see GSA guidelines) without written authorization from the museum reviewed.

 - Original itemized receipts (date, service description, provider)